Corban University: Academics

-The university contains four schools and two academic departments: the Department of Humanities, Department of Natural Science and Mathematics, Hoff School of Business, School of Education, School of Ministry, School of Social Sciences, and the Center for Global Engagement.
-Through these schools and departments, Corban offers over 50 undergraduate programs, 10 graduate programs, and one post graduate program.
+The university contains four schools and two academic departments: the Department of Humanities, Department of Natural Science and Mathematics, Hoff School of Business, School of Education, School of Ministry, and School of Social Sciences.
+Corban offers over 50 undergraduate programs and 10 graduate programs.
 All Corban undergraduate students, regardless of major, take a minimum of 12-semester units of Bible and theology classes.
 All courses are taught from a biblical perspective.

 Campus

 Corban's campus is on a wooded hillside on the outskirts of Salem, and the college owns approximately 220 acre of the wooded hillside.
-The trees are mainly Douglas Fir and Oregon White Oak with a smattering of Big Leaf Maple.
 The site was previously the site of the Oregon Institute for Deaf-Mutes and then the Oregon State Tuberculosis Hospital.
 Some buildings on campus date to those facilities.
 Over one hundred bird species have been identified on campus.
 The school also operated the Corban School of Ministry in Tacoma, Washington, after the Northwest Baptist Seminary was merged with Corban in 2010.
-The Tacoma campus was sold shortly after the purchase, allowing the university to expand the Salem campus and house the School of Ministry in Salem once again.

 Residence halls

-Freshmen and sophomores, unless over the age of 21 or are married, must live on campus.
+Freshmen and sophomores, unless over the age of 21, married, or commuting, must live on campus.
 There are four residence halls: Aagard, Prewitt/Van Gilder, Balyo, and Davidson.
 There are also townhouses on the campus for academic juniors and seniors.